 The level of service for parks generally compares favorably to other municipalities.
-However, to keep up with the pace of population growth over within the next 250 years, additional parks will be required to keep up with the pace of population growth, mainly predominantly within future residential subdivisions and in proximity to the Recreation Complex.
+However, to keep up with the pace of population growth over the next 25 years, additional parks will be required predominantly within future residential subdivisions and in proximity to the Recreation Complex.